nuodb/nuodb-helm-charts/docs/HowToCertificatesRotation.md

 Add the new CA certificate to the truststore of every SQL client.

-Generate and sign the new server certificates using the new CA certificate chain as described in [Rotate Server Certificates](#rotate-server-certificates).
+Generate and sign the new server certificates using the new CA certificate chain as described in [Rotate Server Certificate](#rotate-server-certificate).

-### Rotate Server Certificates
+### Rotate Server Certificate

 Generate a new server key pair: